iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 ---
-title: 'ECMAScript Explicit Resource Management early implementation in Typescript 5.2'
+title: 'ECMAScript Explicit Resource Management early implementation in TypeScript 5.2'
 date: '2023-08-29'
 tags: ['typescript', 'web-development', 'javascript']
-summary: 'This adds support for the using and await using declarations from the TC39 Explicit Resource Management proposal, which is currently at Stage 3'
+summary: 'The TypeScript implementation of the `using` and `await using` declarations from the TC39 Explicit Resource Management proposal, which is currently at Stage 3'
 images:
   [
     '/articles/explicit-resource-management-in-typescript-5.2/explicit-resource-management-in-typescript-5.2.webp.webp',